Global Studies (GLST) 652

-The course materials for Global Studies 652: Democracy and Justice in the Context of Global Capitalism include the items listed below.
-If you find that any of these items are missing from your course materials package, please contact Course Materials Production of Athabasca University at (780) 675-6366, or 1-800-788-9041, ext.
+The course materials for Global Studies 652: Democracy and Justice in the Context of Global Capitalism may vary from year to year depending upon the instructor.
+The authors studied in the course may include Plato, Hobbes, Rousseau, and Hegel from classical political theory as well as Giorgio Agamben, Alain Badiou, Gilles Deleuze, Slavoj Zizek, and other contemporary cutting edge theorists.
+If you find that any items are missing from your course materials package, please contact Course Materials Production of Athabasca University at (780) 675-6366, or 1-800-788-9041, ext.
 6366 (toll-free from anywhere within Canada and the United States).
 You may also write to Course Materials Production, Tim Byrne Centre, 4001 Hwy 2 South, Athabasca AB T9S 1A4; or direct your e-mail to email@example.com.

 Athabasca University Online Materials